DecisionsDev/decisions-on-kafka/Readme.md

 ## Features

-This sample shows how to use IBM ODM with Kafka
+This sample shows how to use IBM Operational Decision Manager (ODM) with Kafka

 ![Sample Architecture](docs/images/architecture.png)

 ### Workflow Description

-Through Loan Validation sample we show how to integrate kafka with Operational Decision Manager(ODM).
+We demonstrate how to integrate Kafka into ODM by using the loan validation sample.
-In this sample we have Client Applications which send the loan request and Business Applications which execute the loan request against a ruleset, for more details about the loan Validation sample see References section.
+In this sample, we have Client Applications sending a loan request and Business Applications executing the loan request against a ruleset, for more information about the loan validation sample, see the References section.
-In the Sample architecture we have 1 kafka broker, two topics, the first topic is where Client applications put their Loan request and the second topic is for replies where the Business Applications put the result after execution against ODM ruleset.
-All the Business Applications have the same kafka Consumer Group, and Client Applications have different Consumer Group.
+We have one kafka broker and two topics in the sample architecture.
+The first topic is for Client Applications to put their loan request, and the second topic is for replies where the Business Applications put the result after executing against a ruleset.
+All the Business Applications have the same kafka consumer group, and Client Applications have different consumer groups.

-1. N Client applications which react as kafka Producer and send their payload to the kafka topic named Requests.
+1. N Client applications act as kafka Producer and send their payload to the topic named Requests.

-2. M Business Applications implementing ODM which react as Consumer and execute the payload.
+2. M Business Applications implementing ODM which act as a Kafka consumer and execute the payload.

-3. After executed the payload against the ruleset the Bussiness Applications react as a Kafka producer and put the json result in the topic Replies.
+3. After executing the payload against the ruleset, the Bussiness Applications act as a Kafka producer and put the json result in the topic named Replies.

-4. The Client Applications react as Kafka Consumer and got the message corresponding to the result of his request.
+4. The Client Applications act as Kafka consumer and get the message corresponding to the result of his request.

 ## Requirments

-* Kafka
+* Apache Kafka
-* IBM ODM
+* IBM Operational Decision Manager
-* Maven
+* Apache Maven

 ## Before starting
-* Make sure you have kafka installed, start kafka by launching zookeeper and kafka-server.
+* Make sure that you have kafka installed, and start kafka by launching zookeeper and kafka-server.
 * Clone the project repository from github.
 `$ git clone --branch=odm-integration git@github.ibm.com:MYattara/ODM-DecisionServer-JSE-Kafka.git`
-* In the pom file set the property `<ibm.odm.install.dir></ibm.odm.install.dir>` with your odm installation directory, `example : <ibm.odm.install.dir>C:\ODM8920</ibm.odm.install.dir>`
+* In the pom file, set the property `<ibm.odm.install.dir></ibm.odm.install.dir>` with your odm installation directory, ` For example : <ibm.odm.install.dir>C:\ODM8920</ibm.odm.install.dir>`

 If you have a shell command line
 * Create the kafka topic for request : `$ kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 2 --topic requests`